 If you qualify for work-study, try to align your job or service with your area of study.
 That way you can get hands-on experience while paying for your education.
 Some post-baccalaureate EPPs allow you to teach or work in education full time while you complete the program.

-There are also other financial benefits to Connecticut teachers, such as mortgage assistance.
-Head over to Salary & Benefits to learn more.
+There are also other financial benefits to Connecticut teachers, such as mortgage assistance. * Head over to Salary & Benefits to learn more.
+See additional incentive information below.

 Check to see if your preparation program offers financial aid.
 If it does (most do), be prepared to provide your name, Social Security Number, email and other background information.
 You can find out more and check out the featured opportunities for each Connecticut EPP on the Programs page.